Lee Konitz: Career

 Konitz began his professional career in 1945 with the Teddy Powell band as a replacement for Charlie Ventura.
 A month later, the band broke up.
 Between 1945 and 1947, he worked intermittently with Jerry Wald.
 In 1946, he met pianist Lennie Tristano, and the two men worked together in a small cocktail bar.
-His next substantial work was with Claude Thornhill in 1947 with Gil Evans arranging and Gerry Mulligan as a composer.
+His next substantial work was with Claude Thornhill in 1947, with Gil Evans arranging and Gerry Mulligan as a composer.

 He participated with Miles Davis in a group that had a brief booking in September 1948 and another the following year, but he also recorded with the band in 1949 and 1950; the tracks were later compiled on the album Birth of the Cool (Capitol, 1957).
 In his autobiography, Davis related that some Black musicians resented his hiring of Konitz: "Then a lot of black musicians came down on my case about their not having work, and here I was hiring white guys in my band.
 So I just told them that if a guy could play as good as Lee Konitz played — that's who they were mad about most, because there were a lot of black alto players around — I would hire him every time [...]
 I'm hiring a motherfucker to play, not for what color he is."

 Konitz stated he considered the group to belong to Mulligan.
 His debut as leader also came in 1949 with tracks collected on the album Subconscious-Lee.
 (Prestige, 1955).
 He turned down an opportunity to work with Goodman in 1949, a decision he later regretted.
-Parker lent him support on the day Konitz's child was born in Seattle, Washington, while he was stuck in New York City.
+Charlie Parker lent him support on the day Konitz's child was born in Seattle, Washington, while he was stuck in New York City.
 The two were good friends, not the rivals some jazz critics made them out to be.

 In the early 1950s, Konitz recorded and toured with the Stan Kenton Orchestra, but also continued to record as a leader.
 In 1961, he recorded Motion for Verve, with Elvin Jones on drums and Sonny Dallas on bass.
-This spontaneous session consisted entirely of standards.
+This spontaneous session consisted entirely of jazz standards.
 The loose trio format aptly featured Konitz's unorthodox phrasing and chromaticism.